Helping Southern California Policyholders With Unpaid Claims

 Decades Of Insurance Law Experience Working For You

-Our firm is rated AV Preeminent* by Martindale-Hubbell and has been featured in San Diego Magazine’s Top Lawyers list.
+Attorneys at Buscemi Hallett LLP are rated AV Preeminent* by Martindale-Hubbell, included in the California Super Lawyers list, featured as Top Lawyers by San Diego Magazine and proud to receive Avvo’s Client Satisfaction Award.
 In every case we handle, our attorneys offer an innovative, structured approach that increases our clients’ chances of obtaining positive results in insurance litigation.

 If an insurer has reneged on its obligation to you or a policyholder claims your company is acting in bad faith, contact Buscemi Hallett LLP by calling 619-821-9163 or by sending us an email.
 Your initial consultation is free, and we offer evening and weekend appointments.